Zen is the Dharma of Mind-Only

 If I'm not mistaken, Huang-Po said this over and over.
 For example: "The Patriarchal Gate is calming mental functions and forgetting views."
 A perfect description of what is taught in the Pali suttas, too.

 Shakyamuni's transmission is also the Mind-Seal of Zen as brought to China by that wily old rascal Bodhidharma.
+So -- I have a humble poem for you:

 The treasure of a mountain hut, a thousand silver trees.